P-Roq/regression_framework/NOTES.md

 ## Trim Data

 The user can create several versions of the data frame by trimming the data by different methods.
-For that, a class has been created - `Trim_Data`, that has a function - `trim_data()`; the `trimmer_container` stores the dictionaries with the trimming specifications as well as the parameter that specifies which subsets to apply the trimming; this parameter - 'df', can take the following values:
+For that, a class has been created - `Trim_Data`, that has a function - `trim_data()`; the `trim_container` stores the dictionaries with the trimming specifications as well as the parameter that specifies which subsets to apply the trimming; this parameter - 'df', can take the following values:
     - `'main'`, `'train'`, `'validation'`, `'test'` to trim an individual data set; If the data is split, this parameter accepts a list or a tuple with that allows to choose more than one of the available data sets, e.g. `['validation', 'test']`.
     - `'all'` and `None`, tries to apply the trimming to all sets available (if there was no split only the main data frame is trimmed).
     - if omitted, `'df'` replicates the `'all'` behavior.

-To replace the data frame(s) to be further transformed/analyzed by a trimmed version(s) we set `replace_for_trimmed` with an integer identical to the index of the dictionary in `trimmer_container` from which the resultant data frame was derived from.
+To replace the data frame(s) to be further transformed/analyzed by a trimmed version(s) we set `replace_for_trimmed` with an integer identical to the index of the dictionary in `trim_container` from which the resultant data frame was derived from.

 The function `trim_data()` allows the user to trim the data frame using 3 different methods that are defined by the parameter(s) used:
     - `value` sets fixed thresholds values.